Universitat Internacional de Catalunya

 Competences/Learning outcomes of the degree programme

-- CB6: Have knowledge that provides a foundation or opportunity to be original in the development and/or application of ideas, often in a research context.
+- CN01 - Identify knowledge that provides a foundation or creates opportunities for originality in the development and/or application of ideas, both in clinical practice and in a research context.

-- CE3: That students demonstrate the ability to select the most appropriate tools and techniques in terms of reliability, validity and diagnostic accuracy for the evaluation and treatment of pain and the function of the arthro-neuro-muscular system.
+- CN02 - Select the most appropriate tools and techniques of Manual Orthopedic Physiotherapy in terms of reliability, validity, and diagnostic accuracy, allowing for selective tissue stress on different structures, for the assessment and treatment of pain and dysfunction of the musculoskeletal system.

 Learning outcomes of the subject